 It didn’t take long and our parallel control board was lighting up like a Christmas tree when we clicked buttons.
 No magic smoke came out.
 We should have been golden.
 Instead, nothing worked.

 It’s perhaps not fair to say nothing worked.
 There were hints that some things were almost right.
 One of the stepper motors would make a single chug noise when we told it to turn.
 The LED on one of the stepper drivers would stay green up until that point, and then it would turn red.
-The other stepper driver defiantly went red as soon as power was applied and sat there glaring at us like the
+The other stepper driver defiantly went red as soon as power was applied and sat there glaring at us like the eye of Sauron.

 We reviewed all our wiring.
 We compared our setup to how the Tormach was wired; no problem there.
 It was when we borrowed an oscilloscope to check the output of our CNC control board that we found the first problem: the output signal voltage was only rising to half the level required by the stepper drivers.
 Our $20 control board was garbage.
 We decided to loosen the wallet a bit and found a $99 board on another website.
 When it arrived, it was branded with a different website: CNC4PC.com.
 It was also six hardware revisions out of date from their newest offering.
 It did provide the right voltage levels, so we called it “lesson learned” and hoped the steppers might work better.
 They did not.